zhouwg/kantv/README.md

 pay attention <a href="https://github.com/zhouwg/kantv/blob/master/external/whispercpp/CMakeLists.txt#L54">here and modify it accordingly</a> if build-target is kantv-android and running Android device is NOT Xiaomi 14

-a VERY powerful Linux PC / Linux workstation is HIGHLY recommended for this step.
+(TIP: a VERY powerful Linux PC / Linux workstation is HIGHLY recommended for this step)

 ```
 . build/envsetup.sh